-Why you may look for a new mobility tax services provider
+Reasons to look for a new global mobility tax provider

-How to prepare for the switch to a new provider
+How to prepare for the switch to a new global mobility tax provider

-Once you have determined that it would be beneficial to engage with a new provider, there are several steps you should take to ensure a smooth transition—steps that will likely save you, your mobile employees, and your new provider time and unnecessary headaches down the road.
+Once you have determined that it makes sense to engage with a new provider, there are several steps you should take to ensure a smooth transition—steps that will save you, your mobile employees, and your new provider time and unnecessary headaches down the road.

-Examine the mobility policies you currently have in place.
-This will help your new provider understand your program so they can help identify any potential issues and cost saving opportunities.
-That review should also include the tax positions taken by the company regarding mobile employees and such issues as tax equalization, housing allowances, and local taxes to ensure the positions are clearly documented and consistently applied.
+Examine the mobility policies you currently have in place and share them with your new provider.
+This will help them understand your program so they can identify any potential issues and cost saving opportunities.

 Review employee assignment letters.
 Gather any assignment letters you have that outline the details of the assignments and the benefits being provided to mobile employees and give copies to your new provider.

-Inform your new provider of any unique situations faced by either the company or your mobile employees.
-Such situations could include specific employees that require VIP or “high touch” services or bonuses and equity compensation that is regularly provided by the company.
+Inform your new provider of any unique situations faced by the company or your mobile employees.
+Such situations could include specific employees that require VIP or “high-touch” services or bonuses and equity compensation that is regularly provided by the company.

-What to expect when transitioning to a new provider
+What to expect when transitioning to a new global mobility tax provider

-Your company’s mobile employees should also be given the opportunity to speak with the new provider so they are informed of what they can expect from the process, the timeframe of when everything will happen, and so they may get answers to any questions they have.
-Those conversations will help reduce stress for you and your mobile employees and can alleviate the number of phone calls and emails from mobile employees who are confused by the transition process.
+Your company’s mobile employees should also be given the opportunity to speak with the new provider so they are kept informed of what they can expect from the process, the transition timeframe of when everything will happen, and how to get answers to any questions they have.
+These conversations will help reduce stress for you and your mobile employees and can alleviate the number of phone calls and emails from mobile employees who may be confused by the transition process.

-Consistent and open lines of communication between you and your new provider will be key to not only a successful transition, but to a successful partnership and program moving forward.
-Often, this takes the form of regular phone calls to discuss the current state of the company’s mobility tax program and ensure that any new issues are being addressed.
-These calls can also be a good time to get your other strategic vendors such as your relocation management company, immigration firm, and payroll provider on the phone with you and your mobility tax services firm, so together you can discuss ways to enhance and strengthen your mobility program.
+Consistent and open lines of communication between you and your new provider is key to not only a successful transition, but also key for a successful partnership and program moving forward.
+Often, this takes the form of regular video calls to discuss the current state of the company’s mobility tax program and ensure that new issues are being addressed.
+These calls can also be a good time to get your other strategic vendors such as your relocation management company, immigration firm, and payroll provider on the phone with you and your mobility tax firm, so together you can discuss ways to enhance and strengthen your mobility program.